moa-digitalagency/ScrappingAndPdfTools/replit.md

   - Intelligent failure detection - reports error when all PDFs fail
   - Progressive upload support for unlimited file volumes without timeouts
   - Comprehensive error handling and logging
 - **PDF Library**: Complete PDF management system with unlimited file imports, renaming, deletion, individual or bulk selection, and robust text extraction using PyPDF.
+Features:
+  - **Preview-First Upload**: Users can preview selected PDFs before uploading, remove unwanted files, and see total size
+  - **Progressive Upload**: Each PDF is uploaded individually (1-by-1) with real-time progress tracking
+  - **Flexible Export**: Extract and export text to Excel or CSV formats from selected PDFs
-Includes streaming-based batch processing to handle large volumes without memory issues, intelligent error handling for image-only PDFs, and automatic validation of extracted content.
-All imported PDFs are stored persistently in a SQLite database with full metadata tracking.
+  - Streaming-based batch processing to handle large volumes without memory issues
+  - Intelligent error handling for image-only PDFs and automatic validation of extracted content
+  - All imported PDFs are stored persistently in a SQLite database with full metadata tracking

 ## External Dependencies
 - **pypdf**: Python library for PDF manipulation.